thatgeeman/mnist-learner/README.md

 # MNIST Learner
-An attempt to (re)write a linear deep learning model to detect handwritten digits using pytorch.
+An attempt to write a linear deep learning model to detect handwritten digits using fastai and pytorch.

+Starting from a simple approach to advanced using pytorch classes.